Legacy of Phylloxera

 How did Phylloxera Impact France?

-The repercussions of Phylloxera on the wine business are challenging to comprehend.
-It is believed that between 1863 and 1890, this pest devastated almost 40 percent of all vineyards in France.
+The repercussions of Phylloxera on the wine business are challenging to measure, but it is believed that between 1863 and 1890, this pest devastated almost 40 percent of all vineyards in France.

 To learn more about Phylloxera, check out our other articles on the insect’s impact in Spain, Germany, and a second, more recent outbreak in Napa Valley.